 There are actions you can take to protect yourself.
 You can buy your gift cards online.
 While it makes an already impersonal gift a little bit less personal, it could go a long way toward ensuring the recipient gets a gift.
 If you are going to buy gift cards at a store, make sure the packaging isn’t disturbed and that the foil hasn’t been removed from the security code.
 Finally, if you can, change the PIN on a card you have received as soon as possible after receiving it (and before using it).

-Michell Consulting Group’s IT professionals make a living keeping our clients from all manners of threats.
-If you want more information about how our managed IT services can work to keep your business safe, contact us today at 305-592-5620.
+COMPANYNAME’s IT professionals make a living keeping our clients from all manners of threats.
+If you want more information about how our managed IT services can work to keep your business safe, contact us today at PHONENUMBER.